rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-11-calculus-of-variations.md

 ---

 Calculus of variations (COV) sits in the gap between calculus and optimization.
 In regular calculus, we learn to find max or min of functions.
-COV is about finding not function values but functions themselves that achieve certain objectives.
-This higher-level goal makes the subject of COV both challenging and useful.
+COV is not about finding optimal values for given functions but about finding whole functions that optimize certain objectives.
+This is a higher-level goal and is what makes the subject both challenging and useful.

 Let illustrate with a simple example.
 A typical problem in regular calculus asks us to find a _point_ $x$ where the function $f(x) = x^2 e^{-2x}$ achieves its maximum value.
 To solve this, we calculate $f'(x)$ using rules of